igoliveira96/igoliveira96/README.md

 I'm a simple guy who likes to rappel down a waterfall.

 * :earth_americas: I'm Brazilian
-*  :rocket: I'm one of the founders of the startup [Assina Uai](http://assinauai.com.br/)

 ### Android Developer :heart:
 I've been an Android developer since my university days.
 I remember my first application, an environment data collection application to analyze dream quality.
 It was amazing to build my first Android app.